Oslo with children

 16 tips for a visit to the Norwegian capital

 Welcome to Oslo, the cool capital of Norway!
-Here the modern vibe mixes with centuries-old traditions, and you can enjoy both the vibrant city atmosphere and the breathtaking nature surrounding it.
-Oslo is a city full of surprises, where you can find everything from world-class museums to cozy cafes and colorful markets to tranquil parks.
-Whether you want to wander historic streets, sample the local cuisine or just relax by the waterfront, Oslo with kids has something for everyone.
-So come on, be enchanted by Oslo’s laid-back charm and discover all the cool spots this city has to offer!
+Here, the modern vibe mixes with centuries-old traditions, allowing you to enjoy both the vibrant city atmosphere and the breathtaking nature surrounding it.
+Oslo is a city full of surprises, where you can find everything from world-class museums to cozy cafes, colorful markets, and tranquil parks.
+Whether you want to wander historic streets, sample local cuisine, or just relax by the waterfront, Oslo has something for everyone.
+So come on, be enchanted by Oslo’s laid-back charm and discover all the cool spots this city has to offer!”

-We visited Oslo during a wonderful tour of Norway, but of course the city is also excellent as a city trip destination.
+We visited Oslo during a wonderful trip through Norway, but of course the city is also excellent as a city trip destination.

 Everything you need to know for your trip to Oslo with kids